Khoja Mosque

-The Khoja Mosque is a mosque in Nairobi, Kenya.
+The Khoja Mosque (originally known as Nairobi Town Jamatkhana) is a mosque in Nairobi, Kenya.
 It is located along the River Road and Moi Avenue junction at the edge of central business district.

 History

 The mosque was built by the Isma'ilism community led by Aga Khan.
 The construction was completed on 14 January 1922.
+It marked its 100th anniversary in 2022.
 The building was then later declared a national monument by National Museums of Kenya.

 Architecture

 The mosque was constructed with Victorian architecture style.
 It is housed in a three-story building.